kyunwang/my-wants/README.md

 As I have noted before, I already have some experience with *React-Native* and will choose it to make this application.
 The decisions is made, because I want to strengthen my foundation (at it), before delving into other Languages/Frameworks.

-**Create-react-native-app(Expo)** will be used as the foundation for this application as it saves some time setting up and you can eject it when needed.
+**Expo** will be used as the foundation for this application as it saves some time setting up and you can eject it when needed.
 Expo does have the constrain that you can only use JavaScript for the application and not Natively linked packages.
 As said you can eject whenever needed.
 Also, another reason for using Expo is that *upgrading React-Native is hellish* and this will make it much easier.

 ### Back-end
 These are the storage options I am considering.
 Some of the options are local and some are with a server.